munificent/ui-as-code/in-progress/parameter-freedom.md

 the default for the second.
 But that's exactly the opposite of how `random()` behaves if you call it directly.

 To avoid these cases, we restrict the rules around subtyping.
-A function type is only a subtype of another it supports all of the same invocations *and they all bind the same parameter positions to the same argument positions*.
-In other words, all corresponding parameters need to have the same binding priority.
-In practice, this means the subtype rules are pretty similar to Dart's current rules.
+The principle is:

-A function type contains a (possibly empty) ordered list of *positional parameters*.
-Each positional parameter has a type and may be optional or required.
-One required parameter may be a *rest* parameter.
-A function type also contains a (possibly empty) set of *named parameters*.
-Each named parameter has a *name* (obviously) and a type.
+*   **A function type is only a subtype of another it supports all of the same invocations *and they all bind the same parameter positions to the same argument positions*.** In other words, all corresponding parameters need to have the same binding priority.
+The existing subtype rules follow this principle.

-I'm ignoring generic type arguments because they aren't affected by this proposal.
 To determine if function type `Type` is a subtype of function type `Supe`:

 1. If `Supe` has more positional parameters than `Type`, `Type` is not a subtype.
 It needs to accept at least every parameter that `Super` accepts.

-2. For each parameter position in `Supe`:
+1. For each parameter position in `Supe`:

     1. Let `pSupe` be the parameter at that position in `Supe`.
 Let `pType` be the parameter at that position in `Type`.